Captain Commando (video game): Commando Team

 He is both the team leader and the team founder.
-Besides his powerful mind and strong body, he also uses his "Energy Gloves," which can shoot mighty bolts of fire and electricity.
+Besides his powerful mind and strong body, he also uses his "Energy Gloves", which can shoot mighty bolts of fire and electricity.
 His killer technique is the "Captain Corridor".
 Striking the ground with his Energy Gloves causes an electric shock which kills everyone around him.
 Captain Commando's dash attacks are "Captain Cannon" (also known as "Captain Fire") which torches the enemy with a blast of flame and "Captain Kick" which can hit several enemies at once on the ground or in the air.
 Captain Commando also can grab his opponent and kick their stomach or throw their whole body.
 Other things he uses are the "Captain Goggles" which help him identify a criminal's face at a distance of 2 km, by comparing with data base, the "Captain Protector" which is made of super-tough material called "Captanium" and stands up to trillion degree heat, the "Captain Gauntlet" which multiplies Captain's power 48 times making it easy for him to smash a thick iron plate and the "Captain Boots" which make it possible for him to take a 100-meter fall without injuries or damage to the boots.

 The Mummy Commando is a mummy-like alien from outer space.
-As weapons he uses sub-sonic knives that melt any enemy he hits.
+He uses sub-sonic knives that melt any enemy he hits.
 His killer technique is the "Spinning Attack".
 Spinning around like a top, his bandages lash his enemies like whips.
 Mack's dash attacks are "Double Trouble" which sticks his enemy with both knives and "Sky Assault" which is an airborne version of Double Trouble.
 Mack also can grab his enemy and either stick or throw them.
 Other things he has are the "Captain Cap" which is a souvenir from the first meeting with Captain Commando, the "Genetic Bandage" which is his life-sustaining equipment for survival on Earth, the "Genetic Knife" which melts all matter and the "Gravity Controllers" which are his pair of shoes that adjust the gravitational pull to where it is best for the battles.
 Mack's English name comes from the Bertolt Brecht song of the same title.